sangyx/sangyx.github.io/_pages/about.md

 I'm working as a Ph.D. student in Information System at McCombs School of Business, University of Texas at Austin, under the supervision of [Prof. Yan Leng](https://yleng.github.io/www/).
 This is a job to pursue impact on both academia and industry.
 My research interests are mainly on **AI for Business**, exactly, I design deep learning models to solve practical business problems.

 Before coming to Austin, I worked as a Software Development Engineer in Alibaba Cloud.
-I got received my M.S. in Management Science and Engineering from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) in 2022 and my B.S. in Information Management and Information System from [Wuhan Univeristy](https://www.whu.edu.cn/) in 2019.
+I received my M.S. in Management Science and Engineering from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) in 2022 and my B.S. in Information Management and Information System from [Wuhan Univeristy](https://www.whu.edu.cn/) in 2019.
 I also hode a minor degree in computer science from [Huazhong University of Science and Technology](https://www.hust.edu.cn/).

 If you are interested in my open-source projects or research, feel free to contact me.